anttiviljami/wporg-svn-plugins-directory-with-git/readme.md

 ## How it works

-The `update-scripts.rb` utility will clone both svn and git repos under the svn/ and git/ directories.
+The `update-plugins.rb` utility will clone both svn and git repos under the svn/ and git/ directories.

 Once both repos are present and *up-to-date*, it will copy over any files from the git repo to the svn trunk and tag the newest release.